wp-plugins/accesspress-pinterest/readme.txt

 6. Frontend display of Widgets.

 == Changelog ==
+= 1.0.1 =
+* Code fixes for localization.
+* Text modification for the pinterest settings page.

 = 1.0.0 =
 * Plugin submitted to http://wordpress.org for review and approval.